8 minutes to read | Last updated August 18, 2021

 Professional captioning and transcription services (pre-recorded)

-The UW-Madison has negotiated reduced pricing with Caption Sync (Automatic Sync Technologies) and 3Play Media.
 Review the comparisons on pricing and turnaround time.
-Both services will deliver ADA compliant content.
+Services will deliver ADA compliant content.
 Pre-recorded content should be above 99% accuracy.

 How the process works: